-You’ve been following a training program for a couple of months and you’re getting better at the workouts in the program.
+You’ve been following a nice new training program for a couple of months and you’re getting better at your workouts.
 But, it’s just not translating into progress in the things you care about.

 It’s time to take back that control so you can achieve your goals, once and for all.